-As you consider housing options during retirement, all three help residents pursue an active lifestyle.
+As you consider senior housing options during retirement, all three help residents pursue an active lifestyle.
 They all offer activities that interest a wide variety of people and provide an environment in which to do these activities surrounded by people who are similarly-aged; although an independent living community and a CCRC offer more scheduled activities each day, most on-site.
 They all offer a wide range of amenities and services, but they will vary from location to location; so, it’s best to determine what amenities and services are important to you and then choose a community that provides them.

 A 55+ retirement community is more likely to have single-family homes, although independent living and CCRCs may also provide this option but on a much smaller scale.
 Single-family homes offer spaces to cultivate your own flowers and vegetables or a garage to work on your car, if that is your hobby, making them an obvious choice for many.

-The biggest difference in these options is that a CCRC is more future-focused, providing a continuum of care beyond independent living all within the confines of a single support living environment.
+The biggest difference in these housing options for older adults is that a CCRC is more future-focused, providing a continuum of care beyond independent living all within the confines of a single support living environment.
 Once established in a CCRC, things will be familiar to you for the rest of your life … no more needing to acclimate to new surroundings, schedules and people, despite any changes in your level of care.
 Although the cost of a CCRC is substantially higher, 77% of family members of residents in CCRCs would be likely or very likely to consider a CCRC lifestyle for themselves in the future.